Addressing common misconceptions

 Additionally, the impact of a lack of adequate care is much broader in scope, not only affecting the children and parents who are in need of afterschool resources.
 Research has found that parents miss an average of five days of work per year due to a lack of afterschool care, and that decreased worker productivity related to parent’s concerns about their child’s afterschool care costs businesses up to $300 billion per year.

 Further, child care can be prohibitively expensive for many working families.
-According to ChildCare Aware of America's Demanding Change: Repairing Our Childcare System, center-based child care for a single child can cost 10 percent of a married couples' total income—or a shocking 35 percent of total household income for single-parent families.
+According to ChildCare Aware of America's Demanding Change: Repairing Our Childcare System, center-based child care for a single child can cost 10% of a married couples' total income—or a shocking 35% of total household income for single-parent families.
 The average annual cost of care for school-aged children can total more than $10,000.

 The realities of today’s working world make afterschool programs an absolute necessity.
-Ninety-one percent of parents with a child in an afterschool program agree that afterschool programs help give working parents peace of mind about their children when they are at work and that afterschool programs help working parents keep their jobs (86 percent).
-Additionally, 89 percent of working parents agree that the experience of the coronavirus pandemic made them appreciate school teachers and afterschool providers more than ever before.
+91% of parents agree that afterschool programs help give working parents peace of mind about their children when they are at work, and 89% of voters agree that afterschool programs help working parents keep their jobs.